 2. Ineffective Processes

-Ineffective business processes with two people is the same as having the same process with eight people.
+Ineffective business processes with two people are the same as having the same process with eight people.

-You will face painful bottlenecks that will affect the development and the progress of the company.
+You will face painful bottlenecks that will affect the development and progress of the company.

 3. Incompetency with Costs

 If a business hires a worker who consistently does not perform as expected, bad things in the company get worse.

 Such a worker’s services would often be terminated.
 However, this termination comes at a very heavy cost both to the team and the customers of a business.

 4. Losing a Star Performer

 Star performers help your business thrive.
 But if they start to feel bored, are disengaged, or are not driven by motivation, they will start looking for other career options with better challenges and rewards.